insignic/TreePlus/README.md

 # TreePlus
-TreePlus is an Open Source JavaScript discord bot, encoded in JavaScript where everyone can participate in its development.
+TreePlus is an Open Source discord bot encoded in JavaScript where everyone can participate in its development.

 # Join The Development